DevAkaya/Elysium/Mindboard/Philosophy/The Akayan Sermon.md

 Propounded by your benefactor (The Demon) is the woeful; most corrosive affair that life is merely a biased accident, gushed forth by sexual desire, that verily the universe and its residents have no moral order, no truth, no spirituality, no God.

-That the long-suffering and all mankind shall be driven by insatiable lusts and that mankind shall be drunk on (The: Unliberated) or tormented by the arrogance of power, the hypocritical, the deluded, the self-seeking.
+That the long-suffering and all of mankind shall be driven by insatiable lusts and that they (The: Unliberated) shall be drunk on or tormented by the arrogance of power, the hypocritical, the deluded, the self-seeking.
 Tormented by a symphony of vast anxieties and suffering that continues until their death.

+A sickness (Literally: An idea pathogen) among them will seize the unliberated from which they propound

 They are convinced that the gratification of desire is life's sole aim, bound by a hundred shackles of hope, enslaved by their greed, they squander their time dishonestly piling up mountains of wealth.